 He composed the music for the Grido per un nuovo Rinascimento and also directed it together with Elisa Barucchieri and Elena Sofia Ricci, a project with the participation of many Italian artists, created to give visibility to the problems of all entertainment workers.
+The documentary of the event received the Special Mention at the Nastri d’Argento 2022.
 The entire production contributed to the recognition by the institutions of the National Day of Entertainment, which is celebrated every 24 October since 2021.

 Eccellenza nella Musica

 Grido per un nuovo Rinascimento – Roma 2022

 Talos the Mummy – Rome 1998